Sutton Foster: Personal life

 Foster met actor Christian Borle in college, and married him on September 18, 2006.
 Although they divorced in 2009, Foster and Borle remain friends and continue to support each other's work.
+Following her divorce, she dated her Trust co-star Bobby Cannavale from 2011 to 2012.
 On September 19, 2013, Foster confirmed she was engaged to screenwriter Ted Griffin.
 She and Griffin married on October 25, 2014.
 In April 2017, Foster announced that the couple had adopted a baby girl, Emily, born March 5, 2017.
-Foster filed for divorce from Ted Griffin in October 2024.
+Foster filed for divorce from Griffin in October 2024.
 As of 2025, she is in a relationship with The Music Man co-star Hugh Jackman.
-Foster and Jackman made their official red carpet debut as couple at the Los Angeles premiere of Jackman's film, Song Sung Blue.
+Foster and Jackman made their official red carpet debut as a couple at the Los Angeles premiere of Jackman's film Song Sung Blue.

-Foster is a self-proclaimed dog lover and has had three dogs since her Broadway debut: Linus, Mabel, and Brody.
+Foster is a dog lover and has had three dogs since her Broadway debut: Linus, Mabel, and Brody.

 She makes artwork which she sells online and occasionally at art exhibits.
 She has collaborated with visual artist Julien Havard, who previously worked as her dresser for nine years, beginning with Thoroughly Modern Millie.